-Digitization in the past few years has completely transformed the business model in companies.
+Digitization in the past few years has completely transformed companies’ business models.
 Today, every market research is based on data.
-The rate at which data volume is growing it is outpacing the analysis capability of businesses.
-Hence, to address this situation an innovative technology big data analysis is in place with powerful analytic tools like Hadoop.
-It is a Java-based framework having high-level computational power to process large data sets.
+The rate at which data volume is growing is outpacing businesses’ analysis capability.
+Hence, an innovative big data analysis technology is in place with powerful analytic tools like Hadoop to address this situation.
+It is a Java-based framework with high-level computational power to process large data sets.

-Another innovative technology that made a huge impact on enterprises and clients is the Internet of Things (IoT).
+Another innovative technology that has greatly impacted enterprises and clients is the Internet of Things (IoT).
 This technology is based on AI and machine learning.
 This technology is meant to enable devices to respond like human beings.
-However, its implementation needs multiple considerations; and here comes the role of Java programming language.
+However, its implementation needs multiple considerations; here comes the Java programming language’s role.
 Being in the technical domain for more than 20 years, Java is the first choice for web application development.
-Furthermore, its role is in huge-demand even with the latest technological innovations.
+Furthermore, its role is in huge demand even with the latest technological innovations.

 In this blog, we will discuss the importance of Java in big data and IoT.

-IoT is a technology that collects large volumes of data from a huge network of electronic gadgets, then process the collected data, for sharing it with other connected devices to make decisions.
+IoT is a technology that collects large volumes of data from a huge network of electronic gadgets, then processes the collected data, sharing it with other connected devices to make decisions.
 In simple terms, it builds intelligent devices.
-However, running an IoT device would need applications which will help it to connect with other gadgets to maintain the connectivity.
-These applications which run an IoT device is based on the Java language.
+However, running an IoT device would need applications to help it connect with other gadgets to maintain the connectivity.
+These applications which run an IoT device are based on the Java language.